BTC-Alpha/BTC-Alpha.github.io/source/index.html.md

 }
 ```

-In order for access to private api methods, generate authorization keys [here](https://btc-alpha.com/accounts/api/settings).
+In order for access to private API methods, generate authorization keys [in profile settings](https://btc-alpha.com/accounts/api/settings).

-All calls to these methods must contain the following headers:
+All request to these methods must contain the following headers:

 * X-KEY - your key.
 * X-SIGN - query's POST data, sorted by keys and signed by your key's "secret" according to the HMAC-SHA256 method.